fbpx

 Dael Giddins has a long history of serving her community, so it was no surprise to anyone when she decided to sign up as a volunteer in IMPACT Community Services' Community Visitor Scheme.

-But Dael was in for a surprise when she learned that her mother, Patricia Woodcock, was the very first IMPACT CVS volunteer in Gayndah.
+But Dael was in for a surprise when she learned that her mother, Patricia Woodcock, was the very first IMPACT ACVVS volunteer in Gayndah.
 She signed up in 2002 and visited Gayndah's elderly residents for 10 years.

 Dael's mother Pat also had a long history of serving her community and was keen to pass on that sense of social duty and responsibility to her daughter.